-Students across America have voted and they chose...
+Students across America have voted and they chose ...

 - In national statistics contest, 97% of students predicted Hillary Clinton will win the election

-- Clinton also won a mock election involving nearly 300,000 students across the country
+- Clinton and Trump each won separate mock elections involving thousands of students

 Kelly Wallace is CNN's digital correspondent and editor-at-large covering family, career and life.
 Read her other columns and follow her reports at CNN Parents and on Twitter @kellywallacetv.

-(CNN)It may be one week until Election Day, but students across the country have already cast their ballots in a mock election and predicted a winner in the presidential campaign.
+(CNN)It may be one week until Election Day, but students across the country have already cast their ballots in mock elections and predicted a winner in the presidential campaign.

-The results of two separate national programs -- one the mock election and the other a statistics competition -- placed Hillary Clinton ahead of Donald Trump in the race for the White House.
+The results of three separate national programs -- two mock elections and a statistics competition -- gave both Hillary Clinton and Donald Trump supporters something to smile about.

 In a first-of-its-kind contest sponsored by the American Statistical Association, more than 450 high school and college students from 19 states and more than 30 schools set out to predict the winner of this most unprecedented presidential campaign.

-Ninety-seven percent of the participants predicted that Hillary Clinton would win the presidency, according to the results announced Tuesday.
+Ninety-seven percent of the participants predicted that Clinton would win the presidency, according to the results announced Tuesday.

 The prediction breakdown

-Taking a look at the median of the predictions, Clinton came out on top with 49.3% of the popular vote versus 43.3% for Donald Trump, and the students predicted she would win 332 votes in the Electoral College compared to 204 for Trump.
+Taking a look at the median of the predictions, Clinton came out on top with 49.3% of the popular vote versus 43.3% for Trump, and the students predicted that she would win 332 votes in the Electoral College, compared with 204 for Trump.

 Of the battleground states, most students predicted that Clinton would win Nevada, Florida and North Carolina and that Ohio, Iowa and Arizona would go to Trump.